-The White House won’t deny the facts of latest Russia scandal but say it's false anyway
+The White House won’t deny the facts of latest Russia scandal but says it's false anyway

 Our big announcement on the Trump-Russia scandal.

-On Monday, the Washington Post set off a political firestorm when it reported that President Donald Trump had revealed highly classified information to Russian foreign minister Sergey Lavrov and ambassador Sergey Kislyak in their White House meeting on May 10.
+On Monday, the Washington Post set off a political firestorm when it reported that President Donald Trump revealed highly classified information to Russian Foreign Minister Sergey Lavrov and Ambassador Sergey Kislyak in their White House meeting on May 10.
 Current and former US officials told the Post that the disclosure jeopardized a valuable source of intelligence on ISIS.
 The paper quoted one official as saying that Trump had "revealed more information to the Russian ambassador than we have shared with our own allies."

 On Monday evening, White House national security adviser H.R.
 McMaster read a confusing statement to the press that appeared to deny the Post's report.
 "The story that came out tonight, as reported, is false," he said, adding that "at no time—at no time—were intelligence sources or methods discussed."
-Multiple news outlets soon pointed out that McMaster's verbal gymnastics seemed to be a classic "non-denial denial."
+Multiple news outlets soon pointed out that McMaster's verbal gymnastics seemed to be a classic "nondenial denial."
 That is, McMaster appeared to be denying information that wasn't actually reported by the Post in the first place.
 The Post had not claimed that "intelligence sources or methods" were discussed; the paper had simply reported that the information discussed could be used to discern intelligence sources or methods.

 Trump, for his part, appeared to muddy the waters further Tuesday morning when he took to Twitter to defend his actions.
 Unlike McMaster, Trump didn't even purport to dispute the Post's reporting: